dgcfung/korilla-receipts/README.md

 ]

 ```
-- Normally this data would probably be coming from an API call.
-We're not using an API, so we'll have to similate one by creating a helper file inside the `src` directory called receipts.js.
+- Normally this data would probably come from an API call.
+We're not using an API, so we'll have to simulate one by creating a helper file inside the `src` directory called `receipts.js`.
 Paste the above code into this new file.
 - To access this data from inside `App.js` we need to import it at the top of our code with `import { receipts } from "./receipts";`
-- Our app is going to use state.
-Convert `App.js` to a Class component so that it can control state.
+- This app is going to use state.
+Convert `App.js` to a Class component.
 - Oh yeah, React has provided some default code inside of `App.js`.
 Strip out the info you don't need if you haven't already.
 - Add the first receipt to the state of the app: